FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 and a map of all vacant land in the ownership of Limerick City and County Council, that are identified

-as suitable for either housing or recreation purposes.--- 2
+as suitable for either housing or recreation purposes.
+---
+2

 **7.Question submitted by Councillor C. Sheehan**